atox120/w266_final_project/experiments/README.md

 * `"run_id": "3h1ov3ig"`

-this is listed in the wandb run id column
+this is listed in the wandb run id column.
+You have to input this to resume from checkpoint. this will continue your run in wandb as well.

 * `"overwrite_output_dir": false,`